gyptazy/QualvoSec/README.md

   minute: 15
 ```

 This example provides patch information for two systems where the key is equal to the client system that should be patched.
 In this example, the system with the fqdn `hypervisor01.gyptazy.ch` should be patched and also be rebooted in general.
 The patches should be integrated every Tuesday (1) at 11:30 PM.
+Given by the key `packages` (type: list), only the defined packages (whitelist) will be upgraded.

 #### Options
 The following options can be set in the `patch.yaml` file and will be interpreted by the corresponding client.